lopezdsr/sql-query/sqlref/sql_functions.md

 ## like
 {: #like}

-str like pattern - Returns true if str matches pattern, null if any arguments are null, false otherwise.
+str like pattern - Returns true if str matches pattern, null if any arguments are null, otherwise, false.

 **Arguments:**